Intuit Developer Terms of Service

 Enrollment means the process required by Intuit to create an Account or to access any Service, and which may include, without limitation: (i) registration of your Account, (ii) collection of information about you, your entity, your Developer Application, your privacy and security policies, and other information which Intuit may deem relevant and (iii) verification of the information provided by you.

-Intuit APIs means any of Intuit’s proprietary application programming interfaces (APIs) which Developers may access, use or integrate with to innovate and develop a Developer Application on the Platform including, but not limited to, QuickBooks Online/Intuit Enterprise Suite (“IES”) APIs (e.g., Core, CorePlus), QuickBooks Payments APIs, QuickBooks Time APIs.
+Intuit APIs means any of Intuit’s proprietary application programming interfaces (“APIs”) which Developers may access, use or integrate with to innovate and develop a Developer Application on the Platform including, but not limited to, QuickBooks Online (“QBO”) APIs, Intuit Enterprise Suite (“IES”) APIs (e.g., Core, CorePlus), QuickBooks Payments APIs, QuickBooks Time APIs and the like.

 Intuit Capabilities means any of Intuit’s proprietary technical capabilities which Developers may use to innovate, build and develop a Developer Application on the Platform including, but not limited to, authorization protocols, features, libraries, OAuth playground, materials, modules, sample code, sample data, Sandbox, software, Software Development Kits (“SDKs”) (e.g., Java (https://github.com/intuit/QuickBooks-V3-Java-SDK), NET (https://github.com/intuit/QuickBooks-V3-DotNET-SDK), PHP (https://github.com/intuit/QuickBooks-V3-PHP-SDK), Python, Nodejs, Ruby, QBXML), test accounts, tools, toolkits, webhooks and Workspaces and which may be subject to terms found at:

-Intuit Developer Services, also referred to as Services, means any feature, functionality, service or tool provided within the Intuit Developer Platform including, but not limited to, assistance, dashboards, data, information, materials, portals, processes, resources, software, technology, websites, Intuit APIs, Intuit Capabilities, Intuit Content, Intuit Developer Marketing Channels and any Program (as defined in the applicable Program Guide).
+Intuit Developer Services, also referred to as Services, means the Intuit Developer Platform and any feature, functionality, service or tool provided within the Intuit Developer Platform including, but not limited to, assistance, dashboards, data, information, materials, portals, processes, resources, software, technology, websites, Intuit APIs, Intuit Capabilities, Intuit Content, Intuit Marketing Channels, Support and any Program (as defined by the applicable Program Guide).

 Intuit Marks means the Intuit trademarks, trade names, logos, service marks, domain names, and Uniform Resource Locators (“URLs”).